 Step 3 – Create an opt-in form for your website

 Next you want people to be able to sign up to your list through your website.
-Mailchimp and ConvertKit both have forms that you set up and then simply add to your WordPress website.
+In Convertkit create a naked form that you can then embed for example on your homepage.

-In your form, describe in a few words what people can expect when they sign up.
+Above the form add a title and describe in a few words what people can expect when they sign up.
 Make it engaging and fun.
 Whatever you do, don’t just say “Sign up for my newsletter”.
-Here are two examples to inspire you:

 Step 4 – Write your first newsletter

 Before you start sending out random notes or shout out stuff you want to promote to your subscribers, think about how you can best serve them.